simongray/clojure-dsl-resources/README.md

 * [alda-lang/alda](https://github.com/alda-lang/alda): Alda is a text-based programming language for music composition.
   - [daveyarwood/alda-clj](https://github.com/daveyarwood/alda-clj): A Clojure library for live-coding music with Alda.
+* [borkdude/sci](https://github.com/borkdude/sci): A limited dialect of Clojure for a single-purpose, scripted application.

 Data transformation
 -------------------